lubaochuan/camp-express/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

+# This project has moved and is being rewritten by the organization [sbu-acm](https://github.com/sbu-acm)

 This project implements a web service backend for mobile apps for camp users.
 Admins can update camp information through a web service interface and mobile apps pull the information through a similar web service interface.
 The goal is